 Data flows on biology in rivers and lakes:

-PhytobenthosEQR_E has been reported by ten countries, phytobenthos is highly sensitive to eutrophication of rivers and is very relevant to use in assessments.
+PhytobenthosEQR_E (eutrophication impact) has been reported by ten countries, phytobenthos is highly sensitive to eutrophication of rivers and is very relevant to use in assessments.

-PhytoplanktonEQR_E has been reported by most countries (16) and is regarded as the most sensitive BQE to eutrophication of lakes, so easy to use in assessments.
+PhytoplanktonEQR_E (eutrophication impact) has been reported by most countries (16) and is regarded as the most sensitive BQE to eutrophication of lakes, so easy to use in assessments.
 Most countries include both biomass (chlorophyll and or biovolume) and species composition into their national metric, so this is more informative than chlorophyll alone.

-MacrophyteEQR_E: Reported by eight countries.
+MacrophyteEQR_E (eutrophication impact): Reported by eight countries.
 The determinant is based on intercalibrated metrics used by many countries, so more countries may report this determinant in the coming years.
 Macrophytes are highly sensitive to eutrophication in lakes and they are a crucial BQE in very shallow lakes.
 EQRs can give more precise assessments than the WFD status class data.
 Maybe possible to link with HD conservation status.
 However, the monitoring and reporting is less frequently reported than the other BQEs, so time series is more difficult to construct compared to the other BQEs.

 Cyanobacteria Biomass is a new metric requested only in 2013, so reported by only five countries so far.
 The determinant can be linked to ecosystem services (drinking water, bathing water) and is negatively correlated to biodiversity in lakes.
 Data from more countries can be calculated by multiplying CyanobacteriaProportion with TotalPhytoplanktonBiomass.